final-form/react-final-form/docs/getting-started.md

 yarn add final-form react-final-form
 ```

-React Final Form uses [scarf-js](https://github.com/scarf-sh/scarf-js) to collect anonymized installation analytics.
-These analytics help support the maintainers of this library.
-However, if you'd like to opt out, you can do so by setting `scarfSettings.enabled = false` in your project's `package.json`.
-Alternatively, you can set the environment variable `SCARF_ANALYTICS=false` before you install.

 ## Architecture

 React Final Form is a thin React wrapper for [Final Form](/), which is a subscriptions-based form state management library that uses the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), so only the components that need updating are re-rendered as the form's state changes.